peppla/replication_managerng/README.md

 5. Check if replication is configured.
 If it is not, then configure it pointing to the source node with less priority and quit.
 6. If replication is configured and not running, get the following source node in the topology and configure replication pointing to it, then quit.
 ## How do I install it?
 1. Configure replication from the source cluster to the replica.
 Use a channel, you will need to use that channel later.
 If replication is not running, you should not continue.
+As a general recommendation, although it is not strictly required, run all your slaves with auto start of replication disabled (skip-slave-start).
+This is important to avoid a node starting replication after a crash.
 2. Create the tables and procedure.
 Make sure that you install both on the same database.
 For example you can run:

 ```